krishna-gogineni-765/llm-design-patterns/pattern_template.md

 ## Motivation

-*Explain a scenario consisting of a problem and a context in which this pattern can be used.*
+*Explain a scenario consisting of a problem, and a context in which this pattern can be used.*

 ## Structure

 *Provide a graphical representation of the pattern.
-Class diagrams and Interaction diagrams may be used for this purpose.
+High level diagrams may be used for this purpose.
 You can include an image like in the "Diagram" section.*
 ### Diagram

 ![Pattern Diagram](/path/to/diagram.png)